Henry Wilkinson (1616–1690): Works

 He had a hand in compiling the Catalogus Librorum in Biblioth.
 Aulæ Magdalenæ, Oxford, 1661, and wrote prefaces to Henry Hurst's Inability of the Highest, &c., Oxford, 1659, and Nicholas Clagett's Abuse of God's Grace, Oxford, 1659; as well as an elegy in verse appended to his funeral sermon (Oxford, 1657) on Margaret Corbet, wife of Edward Corbet and daughter of Sir Nathaniel Brent.

+His papers are held at the Bodleian Library.

 Family

 Wilkinson married, first, Elizabeth, daughter of Anthony Giffard of Devonshire, who died on 8 December 1654, aged 41; and, secondly, Anne Benson.
 He had issue by both wives.